 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.

 When you think pesto, do you think basil?
 Yes, basil is traditional, but pesto can be made with just about any herb, with garlic scapes, and with foraged greens like nettle.

 Or with dandelion leaves.
-Dandelion pesto.
+Delicious dandelion pesto.